 Incident Response Plan Steps:

-- Identification: Detect and confirm the breach.
+- Identification: This is identifying and confirming the breach.

 Enhancing Your Website’s User Authentication